egel-lang/egel-bot/README.md

 This is a Linux application which needs the Egel interpreter sources, make sure they are installed and compiled.

-+ Egel must be installed system wide, i.e., with the `install.sh` script.
++ Egel must be installed system wide.
 + Go to the `src` directory of the Egel IRC bot distribution.
 + Run `make`.